eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld/hello-world-subscriber-source-code.md

 ## _Hello World!_ Subscriber Source Code

-The **Subscriber.c** mainly contains the statements to wait for a _Hello World!_ message and reads it when it receives it.
+The `Subscriber.c` mainly contains the statements to wait for a _Hello World!_ message and reads it when it receives it.

-Not that, the Cyclone DDS read operation sematic keeps the data sample in the Data Reader cache.
+**Note:** The Cyclone DDS read operation sematic keeps the data sample in the data reader cache.

-Subscriber application basically implements the previous steps defined in section 3.2.
+Subscriber application implements the steps defined in section 3.2.

 ```
 1 #include "ddsc/dds.h"